rsdoiel/Artemis/README.md

-A big thank you goes to all the inspiring people who contributed to Oberon and Oberon Systems over the years particularly where their source code is publicly available or through published articles, presentations and who wrote books about the language and system.
+A big thank you goes to all the inspiring people who contributed to Oberon and Oberon Systems over the years particularly where their source code is publicly available or through published articles, presentations or books about the language and system.
-All have help me study path Prof. Wirth and Prof. Gutkneckt pioneered all the many years ago.
+All have help me study the path Prof. Wirth and Prof. Gutkneckt pioneered all those many years ago.

 Project layout